iCAN Application Process

 Applicants who already hold a bachelor’s degree in computer science or computer engineering are not eligible to apply for the iCAN program.

-Applications for Fall 2022 will open soon.
+Applications for Fall 2022 are open now.
 However, because there are limited available program slots and scholarships, applicants are encouraged to apply as soon as possible.
 Admission and scholarships will be considered on a rolling basis.
-All applicants are automatically considered for scholarships- there is not a separate application.

 Create your account with the University of Illinois Graduate College Online Application.